wp-plugins/quick-event-manager/readme.txt

 = Features =

-*	An easy form for creating events
+*	Fill in the form to create an event
-*	An admin page to change how it displays
+*	Use the settings page to change how it displays
-*	That's it.
-Couldn't be simpler
+*	Google maps options

 = Developers plugin page =